ComeOnGetMe/ComeOnGetMe.github.io/_posts/2015-5-15-Google-Code-Jam-1c2.markdown

 ####[原题][null-link]
 **Problem B. Typewriter Monkey**
 This contest is open for practice.
 You can try every problem as many times as you like, though we won't keep track of which problems you solve.
 Read the Quick-Start Guide to get started.
-Small input
-11 points
-Solve B-small
-Large input
-22 points
-Solve B-large
-Problem

 Your publishing house has decided to use monkeys randomly typing at keyboards to write great works of literature.
 You are the supervisor for one monkey with a keyboard containing K keys, each of which is labeled with an uppercase English letter.
 (There may be multiple keys displaying the same letter.)
 The monkey will start with an empty string and repeat the following S times: choose a key from its keyboard uniformly at random and press it, adding a copy of that key's letter to the right end of the string.
 The final resulting string will have length S.